 Keegan Hines - Adjunct Professor.
 Keegan Hines is an Adjunct Professor in the Data Analytics Program.
 Keegan received his PhD in Neuroscience from the University of Texas with a focus on applying machine learning techniques to Biological problems.
 His current research interests involve network security and defense and the development of algorithms for anomaly detection at large scale.
 Hines is a Data Scientist at IronNet Cybersecurity.

 Daniel Loehr - Adjunct Professor.
-Daniel Loehr is the head of the Human Language Technology Department (HLT) at MITRE Corporation in McLean, VA.
-For many years he has supported a variety of government agencies with research, development, and evaluation of technologies in HLT.
-His research spans the study of gesture and speech intonation in discourse, computer dialog systems, machine translation, tools for speech corpus annotation, and constructing an Arabic speech corpus.
+Dan Loehr is the head of the Human Language Technology (HLT) Department at The MITRE Corporation in McLean, VA.
+For many years he has managed a variety of projects in research, development, and evaluation of technologies in HLT.
+His research spans the study of gesture and speech intonation in discourse, computer dialog systems, machine translation, tools for speech corpus annotation, and constructing an Arabic multimodal corpus.
 Dr. Loehr has taught graduate courses in descriptive and computational linguistics, spoken language interfaces, and intonation and gesture in language.

 Joshuah Touyz - Adjunct Professor.
 Information pending.